mui/mui-x/docs/data/data-grid/editing-legacy/editing.md

 ### Events [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

 The editing feature leverages the event capability of the grid and the apiRef.
-The following events can be imported and used to customize the edition:
+You can import the following events to customize the editing experience:

-- `cellEditStart`: emitted when the cell turns to edit mode.
+- `cellEditStart`: triggered when a cell enters edit mode.
-- `cellEditStop`: emitted when the cell turns back to view mode.
+- `cellEditStop`: triggered when a cell returns to view mode.
-- `cellEditCommit`: emitted when the new value is committed.
+- `cellEditCommit`: triggered when a new value is committed.
-- `editCellPropsChange`: emitted when the props passed to the edit cell component are changed.
+- `editCellPropsChange`: triggered when a props passed to the edit cell component are changed.

-Catching events can be used to add a callback after an event while ignoring its triggers.
+You can use event catching to add a callback after an event while ignoring its triggers.

-The demo shows how to catch the start & end edit events to log which cell is editing in an info message:
+The demo shows how to catch the start and end edit events in order to log which cell has been edited in an info message:

 {{"demo": "CatchEditingEventsGrid.js", "bg": "inline", "disableAd": true}}

 ## Row editing

-Row editing allows to edit all the cells of a row at once.
+Row editing lets you edit all cells in a given row simultaneously.
-It is based on the [cell editing](/components/data-grid/editing/#cell-editing), thus most of the features are also supported.
+It supports most of the same features as those available for [cell editing](/components/data-grid/editing/#cell-editing).
 To enable it, change the edit mode to `"row"` using the `editMode` prop, then set to `true` the `editable` property in the `GridColDef` object of those columns that should be editable.

 ```tsx